Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

 \section{Gravity field recovery}

-Gravity field solutions are computed to quantify the improvements from new types of instruments and concepts, e.g., novel ACCs, gradiometers as well as advanced satellite constellations, such as Bender and ll-sst with cross-track gradiometry combination.
+Gravity field solutions are computed to quantify the improvements from new types of instruments and concepts, e.g., novel ACCs, gradiometers as well as advanced satellite constellations, such as a Bender constellation or a combination of ll-SST with cross-track gradiometry.